 Recent Economic Data:

 Consumer Price Index (CPI).
-The CPI for All Urban Consumers (CPI-U), a measure of inflation which shows “cost of living” fluctuations, rose 0.4% in February, on a seasonally adjusted basis, after rising 0.3% in January.
-For 12 months ending February, the CPI-U increased 1.7% before seasonal adjustments.
+The CPI for All Urban Consumers (CPI-U), a measure of inflation which shows “cost of living” fluctuations, increased 1.2% in March on a seasonally adjusted basis, and for 12 months ending March the CPI-U increased 8.5% before seasonal adjustments, the largest 12-month increase since 1981.
+Not surprisingly, fuel, food and shelter account for much of the increase.

 We are committed to serve you with the highest standard of care in keeping with our corporate mission of